richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 EDirect provides the `esearch` and `efetch` tools used to query NCBI SRA and retrieve run metadata (e.g. SRR accession lists).

+EDirect is used to retrieve SRA run metadata, while SRA Toolkit is used to download sequence data.
 ```
 cd ~
 curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh | bash